grueneschweiz/docs.gruene.ch/docs/3-3-header.md

 Use a .png for the site icon.

-### Get Active Button
+## Get Active Button

-Also the _Get Active Button_ is edited in the Customizer, under, surprise, surprise _Get Active Button_.
-If you don't want to have the button, just leave the fields empty.
+The _Get Active Button_ is actually a menu (with only a single top level entry).
+Read the [navigation](2-8-navigation.md) manual page for further assistance.